Lawyneer/Est-Pi-Monte-Carlo/README.md

 The example is being provided to:
   1) give me a chance to play around with GitHub; and
-  2) show a simple example for anybody beginning to study Monte Carlo Methods or Matlab.
+  2) show a simple example for anybody beginning to study Monte Carlo Methods or Matlab/Python/etc.